Dealing with Non-Stationarity in MARL via Trust-Region Decomposition

-The change of agent $k$'s policy cannot affect the state transition probability of $i$ and $j$, and vice versa.
-As a result, the constraints on the agent $i$ and agent $j$ are ``insufficient" but the constraint for agent $k$ is ``excessive", when we decompose the trust region $\varepsilon$ in \eqref{eq:summation-joint} into three parts equally, i.e., $\varepsilon/3$.
-This phenomenon is called \textit{trust region decomposition dilemma} in this paper.
-To numerically verify the existence of this dilemma, the performance comparison of MAMD in the variant \textit{Spread} environment with different trust region decomposition schemes is proposed in \autoref{fig:dilemma-main}. \textbf{MAMD-OP} represents only the same trust region constraint on the agent $i$ and $j$.
-More details can be found in appendix.
-It is obvious in \autoref{fig:dilemma-main} that inappropriate decomposition can even bring performance degradation.

-Theoretically, the reason for the trust region decomposition dilemma might be the inaccurately estimation of the joint policy divergence based on mean-field approximation assumption.
-The simple summation of local policies' divergence is not equal to the divergence of the joint policy, while the gap might be enormous.
-Once the joint policy divergence cannot be accurately estimated, we cannot judge the non-stationarity of the current learning procedure, and imposing constraints on it may run counter to our goals.
-In order to effectively solve the trust region decomposition dilemma, we propose the following framework.
+The change of $k$'s policy cannot affect the state transition probability of $i,j$, and vice versa.
+As a result, the constraints on the $i,j$ are ``insufficient" but the constraint for $k$ is ``excessive", when $\delta$ in \eqref{eq:summation-joint} is decomposed into three parts equally, which is called \textit{trust-region decomposition dilemma}\footnote{We verify the existence of trust-region decomposition dilemma through a typical example in the appendix.} in this paper.
+Theoretically, the reason for the trust-region decomposition dilemma might be the inaccurate estimation of the joint policy divergence based on the mean-field approximation assumption.
+The simple summation of local policies' divergence is not equal to the joint policy divergence, while the gap might be enormous.
+Once the latter cannot be accurately estimated, the non-stationarity cannot be judged accordingly, and imposing constraints on it may run counter to our goals. }}